 - Usual Hours Worked: 40

 - Education: 13

 - Yearly Earnings: Greater than 35000

-- Sex : Male
+- Gender: Male

 - State: Alaska

 Condition for Female:

 - Usual Hours Worked: Greater than 35

 - Education: Greater than 12

 - Yearly Earnings: Greater than 12000

-- Sex : Female
+- Gender: Female

 - State: Alaska

 If we see the conditions, we need to filter the data of Male and Female employees separately.
-I mean there was an OR condition and within that there was AND condition to be met.
+I mean, there was an OR condition, and within that, there was AND condition to be met.

 Now, we will fill the criteria columns with the data as mentioned in the conditions.
 As mentioned in Condition for Male, fill the entire row with the specified columns.
 So, Row 4 will be filled as shown below.

-Advance Filter in Excel allows us to filter the data meeting the complex queries.
-So, what query or condition you have used to filter the data?
+Advance Filter in Excel allows us to filter the data, meeting the complex queries.
+So, what query or condition have you used to filter the data?
 Please, let us know through comments if you have anything to add.

 Read: How to change the default Numbered List in Word.